Scientific Name

 How to Grow and Care

 Use a soil-based potting mixture and plant Silver Squill bulbs in pans or half-pots.
-Pot up the bulbs in the spring, but no more than three bulbs in a single 4 to 6 inches (10 to 15 cm) pot.
+Pot the bulbs in the spring, but no more than three in a single pot 4 to 6 inches (10 to 15 cm) in diameter.
 Space the bulbs evenly over the surface and bury only the bottom half of each bulb in the potting mixture.
 During the first 4 or 6 weeks, do not feed the plants and water sparingly, allowing the top half of the potting mix to dry out between waterings.
-When the new roots should be well established, treat the plants in the normal way.
+When the new roots are well established, treat the plants in the normal way.
 Break up overcrowded clumps every 2 or 3 years.

 Learn more at How to Grow and Care for a Silver Squill.